-Regarding the controversial discussion of the isotopic isotope signal during previous AR events in the literature (C08, Y10, C15), we emphasize emphasise from our results that the isotopic precipitation signal isotope signal in precipitation is intimately coupled to the cloud microphysics and dynamics.
-Idealized Idealised Rayleigh models may be adequate to represent the isotope composition of water vapour near cloud top during convective precipitation events.
-However, additional factors and more complex models should be considered to interpret the isotopic isotope signal in surface precipitation, in particular for deep, stratiform clouds.
+Regarding the controversial discussion of the isotope signal during previous AR events in the literature (C08, Y10, C15), (Coplen et al., 2008; Yoshimura et al., 2010; Coplen et al., 2015), we emphasise from our results that the isotope signal in pre-

+10 cipitation is intimately coupled to the cloud microphysics and dynamics.
+Idealised Rayleigh models may be adequate to represent the isotope composition of water vapour near cloud top during convective precipitation events.
+However, additional factors and more complex models should be considered to interpret the isotope signal in surface precipitation, in particular for deep, stratiform clouds.
 A stack of Rayleigh models could be a more adequate conceptual view for these cloud types (Fig 9).